nerdy-glasses-tester/CYPRESS-POM-JAVASCRIPT/README.md

 12. In VSCode Terminal>Type npm install cypress-xpath (this is so xpath can be used)
 13. In VSCode Terminal>Type npm install cypress-image-snapshot
 14. In VSCode Terminal>Type npm install –save-dev cypress-failed-log
+15. In VSCode Terminal>Type npm install --save-dev cypress axe-core
+16. In VSCode Terminal>Type npm install --save-dev cypress-axe
-15. In VSCode Terminal>Type npx cypress open (select the browser in the upper right dropdown and select run 2 integration specs on the upper right)
+17. In VSCode Terminal>Type npx cypress open (select the browser in the upper right dropdown and select run 2 integration specs on the upper right)
-16. Or in VSCode Terminal>Type npx cypress run (to run in Electron browser and get logs and video and screenshots)
+18. Or in VSCode Terminal>Type npx cypress run (to run in Electron browser and get logs and video and screenshots)
-17. Or in VSCode Terminal>Type npx cypress run - - browser chrome (passes gets logs and video and screenshots)
+19. Or in VSCode Terminal>Type npx cypress run - - browser chrome (passes gets logs and video and screenshots)
-18. Or in VSCode Terminal>Type npx cypress run - - browser firefox (passes gets logs and video and screenshots)
+20. Or in VSCode Terminal>Type npx cypress run - - browser firefox (passes gets logs and video and screenshots)

 OPTIONAL – my project is not using at moment though have installed

-19. In VSCode Terminal>Type npm install @percy/cypress
+21. In VSCode Terminal>Type npm install @percy/cypress

-20. In VSCode Terminal>Type npm install @percy/cli
+22. In VSCode Terminal>Type npm install @percy/cli

-21. In VSCode Terminal>Type npm install eslint-plugin-cypress
+23. In VSCode Terminal>Type npm install eslint-plugin-cypress

-22. In VSCode Terminal>Type npm install cypress cypress-cucumber-preprocessor
+24. In VSCode Terminal>Type npm install cypress cypress-cucumber-preprocessor

-23. In VSCode> install vscode extensions, the square stack icon on left side of vscode,  Cucumber(Gherkin) Full Support
+25. In VSCode> install vscode extensions, the square stack icon on left side of vscode,  Cucumber(Gherkin) Full Support